RitaDee/school-library-app/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>
-- I will add more class and methods
+- I will add more class and methods.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>